 MBRC Planning Scheme - Rural zone

-Up to 50 percent of the region’s land can be found in the Rural zone, which is characterised by productive farm land, scattered housing and natural areas.
+Up to 50 percent of City of Moreton Bay land can be found in the Rural zone, which is characterised by productive farmland, scattered housing and natural areas.
 The Rural zone is generally located outside existing urban areas and comprises land with widely varying lot sizes.
 The State Government’s South East Queensland Regional Plan 2009-2031 imposes restrictions on development in the Rural zone, limiting subdivision to minimum lot sizes of 100 hectares.

 What is the purpose of this zone?